 Treating Hip Pain

-Treatment of hip pain is very specific to the diagnosis and severity of your symptoms.
+Hip pain treatment is specific to the diagnosis and severity of your symptoms.